-- a) Achieve Council's downstream stormwater quality objectives and performance measures in accordance with the Water Management Section of this Plan. - b) The locations of the corridors and water quality treatment devices are to be generally consistent with that represented as shown in Figure E7.63. - c) The existing dam labelled VB2 (See Figure E7.63) located in District Park 1 is to be reconstructed generally within the same area and function as a water quality treatment and detention facility.
-The reconstruction works will be required to achieve safe grades at the edges and meet water quality performance measures. - d) Dam reconstruction works should include , relocation of any important native aquatic species, to restock the new waterbody after construction. - e) The stormwater treatment regime includes a treatment train to achieve the reduction of stormwater discharge and pollutants by including the following elements: - i.
-Rainwater tanks on each lot. - ii.
+- a) Achieve Council's downstream stormwater quality objectives and performance measures in accordance with the Water Management Section of this Plan. - b) The locations of the corridors and water quality treatment devices are to be generally consistent with that represented as shown in the Water Cycle Management Strategy See Figure E7.60. - c) The existing dam labelled VB2 (See Figure E7.60) located in District Park 1 is to be reconstructed generally within the same location and function as a water quality treatment and detention facility.
+The reconstruction works will be required to achieve safe grades at the edges and meet water quality performance measures. - d) Design of stormwater detention basin labelled MB3 within the east west corridor must allow sufficient areas north and south of the basin to facilitate terrestrial fauna movement. - e) Dam reconstruction works should include, relocation of any important native aquatic fauna that currently use the dams, to restock the new waterbody after construction and/or their relocation to appropriate nearby habitat. - f) The stormwater treatment regime includes a treatment train to achieve the reduction of stormwater discharge and pollutants by including the following elements: - Rainwater tanks.

+- ii.
 Gross pollutant traps at discharge point to basins. - iii.
-Bio-retention raingardens - iv.
-Feature water bodies, with wetlands.

-- a) Detention basins including wet basins which have a component of permanent water bodies and dry bed detention basins. - f) Detention basins are to be located throughout the development to attenuate stormwater runoff as follows: - i.
-Four (4) of these detention basins (MB1, MB3, VB2 and VB4) are proposed to be constructed as wet bed basins, over the top of permanent waterbodies. - ii.
-The remaining one (1) detention basins (VB1) is proposed as a "dry bed" detention basin.
+On-lot treatment for commercial lots - iv.
+Bio-retention raingardens - v.
+Feature water bodies (ponds), with wetlands. - a) Detention basins including wet basins which have a component of permanent water bodies and dry bed detention basins. - g) Detention basins are to be located throughout the development to attenuate stormwater runoff as follows: - i.
+Three (3) of these detention basins (MB1, MB3, VB2) are proposed to be constructed as wet bed basins, over the top of permanent waterbodies. - ii.
+Two (2) detention basins (VB1 and VB4) are proposed as "dry bed" detention basins.

-Figure E7.63: Indicative Water Cycle Management
+Figure E7.60 Indicative Water Cycle Management